jpreardon/jam-alert/WORKLOG.md

   - Get GPIO working on raspberry pi
 - Use associative array so JSON makes more sense
 - Move configs to config.php, add client directory with the most basic of python scripts.
+- Update readme with some pictures of the prototype.

 Helpful for re-imaging raspberry pi: https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html